Resources for Self-Represented Litigants in Civil Appeals

 If you are looking for an attorney outside of Illinois, please visit the American Bar Association's Find Legal Help.

-- 4) are filing an order of protection or civil no contact/stalking order.
+(c) I am filing a document in a sensitive case, such as a petition for an order of protection or a civil no contact/stalking order.

 Todos los sistemas de presentación electrónica de Illinois están solo en inglés.
 Si tiene dificultades para leer, escribir o hablar en inglés, podría estar exento de hacer presentaciones electrónicas.
 Puede ver la Certificación de exención de presentación electrónica en http://illinoiscourts.gov/Forms/approved/efiling_exemption/Efiling_Exemption_Certification_Approved.pdf.